Plyometric exercises are explosive bodyweight moves that involve powerful, rapid stretching and contracting of your muscles to boost muscle power.

 With increased power comes increased performance.
 This makes plyometrics a key training component of many athletic training programs — especially sports requiring explosive movements.

 Exercises like box jumps and vertical jumps are perfect training tools for football players who may need to jump to avoid a tackle or for Olympic weightlifters who need power for their squats.
-Plyometrics recruit the same major muscles and joints, and have a similar range of motion as many common movements in other sports.
+Plyometric exercises recruit the same major muscles and joints, and have a similar range of motion as many common movements in other sports.

 So now that you know how plyometrics can benefit your training and performance, let’s look of some of the best plyometric exercises to add into your workout routine.